happypotomus/rose-bud-thorn/context.md

 File: `lib/supabase/unlock.ts`

 - `isCircleUnlocked(circleId, weekId)`:
-  - Fetches circle members.
+  - Fetches circle members with their `created_at` timestamps.
+  - Filters to only members who joined **before or at** the week start (excludes mid-week joiners).
-  - Checks that each member has a `reflections` row for that week with `submitted_at` not null.
+  - Checks that each pre-week member has a `reflections` row for that week with `submitted_at` not null.
   - Returns boolean (derived, not persisted).
+  - **Mid-week joiners are excluded** from unlock requirements (they can't participate in the current week).

 Dashboard uses this to decide whether reading is available.

+### 5.5 Mid-Week Join Handling

+Files:
+- `lib/supabase/midweek-join.ts` - Helper functions for mid-week join detection
+- `app/home/page.tsx` - Shows special message for mid-week joiners
+- `app/reflection/page.tsx` - Blocks access for mid-week joiners
+- `supabase/functions/sunday-reminder/index.ts` - Excludes mid-week joiners from reminders
+- `supabase/functions/monday-reminder/index.ts` - Excludes mid-week joiners from reminders

+Behavior:

+- **Detection**: Compares `circle_members.created_at` with `weeks.start_at` to determine if a user joined after the week started.
+- **Mid-week joiner flow**:
+  - User joins circle mid-week (e.g., Wednesday after week started Sunday 7pm).
+  - Home page shows: "The new round for the circle starts [next Sunday 7pm].
+We'll notify you when the time is ready!"
+  - User cannot access `/reflection` page (redirects to home).
+  - User is excluded from unlock checks (doesn't block existing members from unlocking).
+  - User does not receive reminder SMS for the current week.
+  - User can participate starting from the next week (next Sunday 7pm).

+**Helper functions:**
+- `didUserJoinMidWeek(userId, weekId, supabaseClient?)` - Returns true if user joined after week started.
+- `getNextWeekStart(currentWeekEnd)` - Calculates next Sunday 7pm date for display.

-### 5.5 Reading Flow (Friend-by-Friend)
+### 5.6 Reading Flow (Friend-by-Friend)

 File: `app/read/page.tsx` (client component)